 The Adult and Pediatric Divisions of Infectious Diseases coordinate an interdisciplinary program in Infectious Diseases for students.
 The requirements for the Infectious Diseases Track are identical to those of the Master Program in Epidemiology and Clinical Research except students:

-- are not required to take HRP 251: Design and Conduct of Clinical Trials (encouraged, yet not required)
+- are not required to take EPI 251: Design and Conduct of Clinical Trials (encouraged, yet not required)

 - are required to take EPI 231: Epidemiology of Infectious Diseases; and

 - are required to take 6 credits from the list of Infectious Disease electives/selectives

 Infectious Disease Electives: